lucyparsons/OpenOversight/proposals/1_DesignDocument.md

 In addition, for a subset of those officers that have received complaints we can link this data with the Invisible Institute's database to provide:

-* the (incomplete) complaint history of some officers
+* the (incomplete) complaint and investigation history of some officers

 We will be adding photos and facial recognition data to each officer.

 ### Frontend Web Application

-We will build a web application that can be used to: submit new images for analysis (in "Submit Data") as well as search for new officers ("Find a Chicago Police Officer")
+We will build a web application that can be used to: submit new images for analysis (in "Submit Data") as well as search for new officers (in "Find a Chicago Police Officer")

 #### Browse the Database